 As a beginner DJ, you may find yourself asking an important question.
 Do I crossfade songs with the the crossfader or the channel faders?

 When you crossfade songs using the crossfader it’s as simple as moving it from one side to the opposite side.
 As you slide it across from Deck 1 towards Deck 2 you’ll begin to hear the song on Deck 2 become more prominent and the song on Deck 1 fade away.
 This is a simple way of to crossfade songs.

 The crossfader curve alters how much volume overlap there is depending on where the crossfader is sitting.
 The image below highlights the various types of curves you may encounter.

 A crossfader is an essential tool for scratch DJs as it allows them to instantly bring in a track from another deck and take it back out in a split second.
 With low resistance and a fast cut curve, you can move the crossfader back and forth at lightning speed.

 The low resistance in crossfaders also allows for quick cuts from one song to another.
 This is important for scratch DJs as often there are no long transitions to deal with.
 Quick cuts can still be useful for non-scratch DJs when a quick cut is required.

 This all depends on the genre of music you plan on mixing and the type of mixing you intend on doing.
 If you want quick sharp cuts or plan on scratching keep the curve tight.
 This type of curve is great for Hip Hop or Pop since transitions are often short.

 Using the channel faders is another way to crossfade songs.
 Channel faders alter the volume of the song.
 They are generally located above the crossfader.
 They tend to offer more resistance allowing for more precise adjustments.

 With channel faders, you can keep your first track at full volume and gradually incorporate your second track.
 Once you are happy with the volume of the second track you can begin to bring down the volume of the first track.
+This is similar to the EQing technique used when transitioning two tracks.
 These gradual transitions lend themselves more for House and other Electronic music genres.